notjak/hello-world/README.md

-# hello-world
+hello world script
-hello world script hehe
+for the tutorials